M-Muntazer-Mehdi/TechTalk-Web-Blockchain/README.md

 Explain how to use your project and include any relevant screenshots or videos.

 ## Contributing

 Explain how others can contribute to your project, if applicable.

+## License

+This project is licensed under the [License Name](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.

+Explain how others can contribute to your project, if applicable.